XHPSP-FM

 XHPSP-FM is a radio station on 106.3 FM in Piedras Negras, Coahuila, Mexico.
-It is owned by Radiorama and carries a grupera format known as Fiesta Mexicana.
+It is owned by Radiorama and operated by Grupo M Radio, broadcasting as Coahuila Hoy Radio.

 History

 XHPSP received its concession on October 4, 1994.
 It has been owned by Radiorama for its entire existence.

+On October 6, 2025, Grupo M Radio leased the station and XHSHT-FM in Saltillo to broadcast its Coahuila Hoy Radio programming.